A gingerbread house is only as good as it’s glue!

 This was the Gingerbread House Kit we did on the Ultimate Challenge Show last night: Wondershop at Target Classic House Gingerbread Kit.

-It was the best gingerbread kit I have ever used.
-And the reason for that goes back to what we have been talking about here…the need for super strong gingerbread house glue!
+It was absolutely amazing.
+And the reason for that goes back to what we have been talking about here…the need for super strong gingerbread house icing!

 The icing came in an icing bag that had a tip that could be cut to the desired size.
 I cut mine a little too big which is why you see the detail work on the house is a little messy.